twpayne/go-doarama/README.md

 You should read the [Doarama REST API documentation](https://api.doarama.com/api/0.2/docs) before using this library.
+You will need to request an API key.

 You can view the API documentation at https://godoc.org/github.com/twpayne/go-doarama.